 Supply and demand are important – and I don’t just mean supply and demand of rental properties.

 Aim to buy in suburbs that are dominated by owner-occupiers, as it’s homeowners (not investors) who become emotionally and attached to homes – and that plays a bigger role in driving prices up.

 Again, you will find more affluent tenants wanting to live in these areas for the lifestyle – not necessarily because they can’t afford to buy a property.

 Also, avoid locations where there are many new apartment complexes going up.

 They’re often largely owned by investors, which means they flood the market with rental stock, which can impact the return on your (older) property.

-Buy the type of property that would appeal to owner occupiers – this way, you’ll have a greater change of experiencing capital growth and the tenants will love the features.
+Buy the type of property that would appeal to owner-occupiers – this way, you’ll have a greater chance of experiencing capital growth and the tenants will love the features.

-This is very different to “investment stock”, which is generally cookie-cutter style properties that all look the same, offer the same style of living, and have very little potential for strong growth.
+This is very different from “investment stock”, which is generally cookie-cutter style properties that all look the same, offer the same style of living, and have very little potential for strong growth.

 4. Getting the right support.